Deepening Your Person-Centered, Dementia Care Practice: A Learning and Relearning Journey

 A training series for nursing home staff

-VCU Gerontology brings you Deepening Your Person-Centered, Dementia Care Practice: A Learning and Relearning Journey, a series of 12 free webinars on person-centered dementia care.
+In collaboration with the Virginia Department of Medical Assistance Services (DMAS) as part of the agency’s Nursing Facility Quality Improvement Program (NFQIP), VCU Gerontology brings you Deepening Your Person-Centered, Dementia Care Practice: A Learning and Relearning Journey, a series of 12 free webinars on person-centered dementia care.
 In this series you will be challenged to think differently about what person-centered dementia care is, and how you put it into practice in your nursing home.

 Three things that are unique about Deepening Your Person-Centered, Dementia Care Practice: